 - King, B.H.
 2005.
 Spaces of change: Tribal authorities in the former KaNgwane homeland, South Africa.
 Area 37(1): 64-72.

-At Penn State I have taught Human Use of the Environment (GEOG 408), Geographies of Environment and Sustainability (GEOG 30), Geographies of Justice (GEOG 497), and a graduate seminar on political ecology (GEOG 597).
-In the future, I will offer undergraduate courses on political geography, development studies, and environmental justice.
+At Penn State I have taught Human Use of the Environment (GEOG 430), Geographies of Environment and Sustainability (GEOG 30), and Geographies of Justice (GEOG 497).
+In the future, I will offer undergraduate courses on health geographies, development studies, and environmental justice.
 My graduate courses concentrate upon political ecology and international development.

 Prior to arriving at Penn State, I taught several undergraduate and graduate courses at the University of Texas, including: